RadicalGarlic/spring/ioc-container.md

 # IoC Container
-Chief among Spring's core technologies is the IoC (inversion of control) container.
+The central entity responsible for configuring/instantiating/managing beans is IoC (inversion of control) container.

 "Inversion of control" (also known as "dependency injection") is the technique of feeding the dependencies of a class through its contructor instead of just putting them in as normal class properties.
 This allows for much more flexibility.
 ```java